 Many writers go into freelancing because they don’t enjoy working traditional jobs; they like the freedom and creativity freelancing gives them.
 And while freelancing is a lot more fulfilling than making copies or entering data, you can’t forget that you’re still running a business—or you won’t have a business to run for very long.

 In addition to wearing the “writer” hat, freelancers also need to be good at bookkeeping, marketing, customer service, project management, and a myriad of other duties.
 You can’t balk at chasing down clients that aren’t paying—or getting rid of clients that are proving to be more trouble than they’re worth.
 You need to be sure to get everything in writing before embarking on a project, so get familiar with terms of “scope of work” and “breach of contract.”
 You also need to make sure the numbers are adding up and you’re covered tax-wise.
-(Check out this guide if you’re not sure what that means.)

 While business administration isn’t a ton of fun—especially if you lean more to the creative side—you need to learn to do it if you intend to make a real go of a freelance career.